Your website needs to look clean and professional. But looking good doesn’t matter if visitors can’t figure out how to book.

 Competitor pricing comparison as a power move

+The gap is content.
 The blog has 3 posts and SEO coverage stops at Manhattan, Brooklyn, and Queens.
-For a company with 10,000+ customers, the content investment doesn’t match the brand.
+For a company with 10,000+ customers, the content investment is thin.

 The Maids